MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

 ## For Mac
-Note: we do not recommend, to run the experiment on a Mac as it is not optimized to work for Mac.
+Note: we do not recommend to run the experiment on a Mac as it is not optimized to work for Mac.
 The instructions to make it run are not as straighforward as for windows.
 If you want to run the experiment on a Mac, you can follow the instructions below.
 If you have any additions to the instructions or know another possibly easier way to set it up, please let us know.